maalejahmed55/maalejahmed55/README.md

 ## Hi there 👋
+•	👋 Hi, I’m Ahmed maalej
+•	🎓 IT engineering student
+•	🌍 Passionate about technology and self-taught enthusiast
+•	📫 How to reach me: maalejahmed55@gmail.com

 <!--
 **maalejahmed55/maalejahmed55** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.